WISP course on Wheat genetics

 In this part of the course the participants will get lab experience in genotyping some of our WISP material using the designed markers.
 Genotyping will be done using the KASP platform.

-The afternoon session of Day 2 is available to view online on demand - WATCH AGAIN
+The afternoon session of Day 2 will be available to view live online between 1pm and 5pm - WATCH LIVE

 Guided tour of Norwich (after 6pm).